msoulier/crobots-plus-plus/README.md

 - It should be fun to implement, and fun to use
 - We can do better than ASCII graphics, even though I still kind of like them myself
-- The robots should be object-oriented, implementing a pre-defined interface.
+- The robots should be object-oriented, implementing a pre-defined interface
+- Improved debugging capabilities for troubleshooting one's robot

 # Design
 Implementing a robot is as simple as including